 2. Keep the conversation going.
-Ask what the project is, the expected completion date, what they like about it… As with the first objection, use what you can learn to steer the conversation around to what sort of projects they might be doing with your company, how your projects might be more interesting, more important, more valuable to their portfolio, etc. Be sure you are not condescending about their work in any way – just use a little psychology to pique their interest and let them decide if your work is more appealing.
-By no means do you SAY your project is more interesting, etc. – but as you explain your company’s needs to them, use what you have learned to make it sound like their dream job.
+Ask what the project is, the expected completion date, what they like about it… As with the first objection, use what you learn to steer the conversation around to what sort of projects they might work on at your company, how your projects might be more interesting, more important, more valuable to their portfolio, etc. Be sure you are not condescending about their work in any way—just use a little psychology to pique their interest and let them decide if your work is more appealing.
+By no means do you SAY your project is more interesting, etc., but as you explain your company’s needs to them, use what you have learned to make it sound like their dream job.

 3. Ask for referrals and networking opportunities.
-Good techs know other good techs; often their circle of friends/business associates will be similar in ability, as they network closely to help each other with ideas, questions and problems.
-You may get a good referral, or possibly a connection with the candidate you are working on that will allow you to check back with them in a few months when they might actually be ready to move on.
+Good techs know other good techs.
+Often their circle of friends/business associates will be similar in ability, as they network closely to help each other with ideas, questions and problems.
+You may get a good referral, or possibly a connection with the candidate that will allow you to check back with them in a few months when they might actually be ready to move on.
 Either way, you come out with some strong possibilities.

 Objection 3: “I just started this job”